minagawah/express-react-svelte-webcomponent/README.md

 I hope to lessen the burdens for those who also suffer from the same situations.

-Basically, our Express app serves several routes, and their view templates are all bundled by HTML Webpack Plugin.
-2 routes are specially reserved for React and Svelte apps, the paths for which being `/pizza` and `/nacho` respectively.
-For ordinaly Express pages (which are `/` and `/contact`), we have some demonstrations for the use of Web Components.
+### Overview

 A working example with similar composition is found at:
 [Demo](http://tokyo800.herokuapp.com/)

-### Webpack Implementations

-We currently have multi-compiler configurations:
+We have Express app which serves several routes:

-(1) for normal JS apps with view template generations,
-(2) for React,
-(3) for Svelte, and
+(1) `/` and `/contact`: Normal Express app
+(2) `/pizza`: React SPA
+(3) `/nacho`: Svelte SPA

+For (1) normal Express app, as you look into the HTML codes, you see the following tags:

+a. <burger-header>
+b. <cookie-consent>
+c. <message-box>

+which are all custom elements
-(3) for Web Components.
+to demonstrate the use of Web Components.
+So, there's that.

+(4) Web Components

+For all the above, we use *multi-compiler* mode of Webpack, which is configured in `webpack.config.js`, and basically requires another set of the following configurations:

+(1) `webpack.config.normal.js`
+(2) `webpack.config.react.js`
+(3) `webpack.config.svelte.js`
+(4) `webpack.config.webcomponent.js`

-To speed up the process of the compilers, using `parallel-webpack`.
+To speed up the build, we use `parallel-webpack` instead of normal multi-compiler mode of Webpack.

-For (1) normal JS apps, we are using Webpack's HTML Webpack Plugin to generate `*.njk` (Nunjuck) templates for Express.
+When we `yarn build:dev`, along with the bundling processes for JS and CSS, we use HTML Webpack Plugin to generate `*.njk` (Nunjucks) from templates, that are used as view templates for Express app when we run `dist/server.js`.

-Meaning, HMR does *NOT* work even if changes are made to view templates, and you need to `yarn build:dev` every time you make a change.
-However, this is so for view templates only, and `webpack-dev-middleware` *DOES* detect changes on any JS files, and you simply need to reload the page.
+As you can tell, once the view templates are generated, they are physically there in the `dist/views`, and neither `webpack-dev-middleware` nor `webpack-hot-middleware` can detect changes made to the source templates.
+So, whenever you make changes to the source templates, you must run `yarn build:dev` to re-generate the view templates, and reload the browser.

-The similar situation applies to Web Components.
+Similar goes for Web Components.
-Since Web Components are laoded at runtime by nature, there is no way of `webpack-dev-middleware` to detect changes for neither the templates nor JS codes.
+Because Web Components are loaded runtime by nature, `webpack-dev-middleware` and `webpack-hot-middleware` cannot detect changes to any of the sources, and you must perform the build again just like you need it for Express view templates.

+For normal JS and React apps,
+`webpack-dev-middleware` and `webpack-hot-middleware`
+detect changes, and you don't need to run builds again.

+For Svelte apps, it currently does not support HMR, but `webpack-dev-middleware` detects changes, so you simply reload the browser, and you see the changes are applied.

 <a id="instructions"></a>